Dash-OS/tcl-cluster/README.md

 ## Key Concepts

-`cluster` aims to provide a lightweight modular framework for cluster discovery, communications, and coordination.  `cluster` members automatically discover each other and provide its preferred protocols for communication.
+`cluster` aims to provide a lightweight modular framework for cluster discovery, communications, and coordination.  `cluster` members automatically discover each other and provide their preferred protocols for communication.

 In a local environment, it's as simple as having both run `[cluster join]` and awaiting